Ireland

 Gaura lindheimeri

 Gaura is a clump-forming perennial native to Texas and Louisiana.
-In our climate, it behaves more like a short-lived perennial.
-It combines beautifully with grasses and adds lightness and airiness to flowerbeds.
+Here, it behaves more like a short-lived perennial.
+It combines beautifully with grasses and adds lightness and airiness to flower beds.
 It is an excellent food source for insects.
-Tiny, butterfly-like flowers bloom tirelessly from June until the first frosts.
-For bouquets, we harvest as soon as the first two to three flowers open on the stem.
-Siskiyou Pink is a beautiful variety with rose-red flowers on slightly arched stems.
-Less hardy than white-flowering varieties.
+Tiny flowers resembling small butterflies bloom tirelessly from June until the first frosts.
+For bouquets, harvest as soon as the first two or three flowers open on the stem.
+Siskiyou Pink is a beautiful variety with pink-red flowers on slightly arching stems.
+It is less hardy than the white-flowering varieties.
 The red-spotted leaves are also interesting.

 Sold Out